ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

    :end-before: # docs-end: on_time_step
    :dedent: 4

-The very first thing we do is actually call the pipeline we constructed during setup.
-It will return the effective mortality rate for each person in the simulation.
+The very first thing we do is get the ``'mortality_rate'`` attribute (which is calculated from the attribute pipeline we constructed during setup); these are the effective mortality rate for each person in the simulation.
 Right now this will just be the base mortality rate, but we'll see how this changes once we bring in a disease.
 Importantly for now though, the pipeline is automatically rescaling the rate down to the size of the time